libgit2/pygit2/docs/repository.rst

      >>> repo = Repository('pygit2/.git')

 The API of the Repository class is quite large.
-Since this documentation is orgaized by features, the related bits are explained in the related chapters, for instance the :py:meth:`pygit2.Repository.checkout` method are explained in the Checkout section.
+Since this documentation is organized by features, the related bits are explained in the related chapters, for instance the :py:meth:`pygit2.Repository.checkout` method are explained in the Checkout section.